I love old things with soul.

 I picked it up, feeling its gentle weight in my hand.
 The leather was so soft.
 I don’t think I’d ever held a leather bound book before.

-I turned open the cover and let the pages fall open to a natural, familiar place — perhaps a favourite passage of the previous owner.
+I turned open the cover and let the pages fall open to a natural, familiar place — perhaps a favorite passage of the previous owner.
 My eyes landed on these words:

 “If you had seen the moon last night!
-It was like transfigured sunshine; as clear and mellow, only showing everything in a new wonderful significance.
-The shadows of the leaves on the road were so strangely black that Dowson and I had difficulty in believing that they were not solid, or at least pools of dark mire.”
+It was like transfigured sunshine; as clear and mellow, only showing everything in a new wonderful significance.”

 The moon!
 Now I was drawn into this little book’s spell.
 I was vaguely aware of the chatter of people moving behind me in the shop, but their voices blurred into the background, while the space encircling me and this small leather book was ‘clear and mellow.’